 Every now and then, a pretty food thing takes a while to work its way into my cooking rotation.
 And by “a while” I mean 6 years.
 If you’re a Pinterest and/or an Instagram aficionado, you know this charred green is on the verge of being “over”.
 But yeah, today’s Grilled Romaine Southwest Salad was the first time my untrendy ass ever grilled a head of lettuce.
 It was delicious, empowering (sort of), and totally overdue.

 Now, when I first laid eyes on the blackened green, I was convinced grilled romaine was one of those things that would only work in a photo shoot setting.
 The kind of thing that would look flippin’ magical long enough for someone to take a photo and then wilt into an indiscernible mass of mush.
 If you’ve read my thoughts on sweet potato fries and poutine, you know I despise mushiness.
-Naturally, I was apprehensive about this whole BBQ-ed lettuce situation but my fears were unfounded as the so often are.
+Naturally, I was apprehensive about this whole BBQ-ed lettuce situation but my fears were unfounded as they so often are.

-Eventually (6 years later) I actually did the damn thing and grilled up a couple heads of romaine.
+Eventually (6 years later) I actually did the damn thing and grilled up a couple of heads of romaine.
 And you know what?
 They weren’t mushy.
 The heads actually stood up remarkably well.
 I think we often imagine lettuce to be hopelessly fragile and I suppose some varieties are, but romaine?
 Romaine is tuff.
-And can we talk about the caramelization?
+And can we talk about caramelization?
 Lettuce is usually a textural experience, it doesn’t really deliver in the flavor department and if it does it’s often praised for its subtlety.
 Well, grilled romaine is no shrinking violet.
 It has a lot more body and richness.
-I mean, it doesn’t taste like juicy steak or a truffle but it’s certainly more assertive.
+I mean, it doesn’t taste like a juicy steak or a truffle but it’s certainly more assertive.

 The rest of this salad is a lot of what you would find in a burrito bowl but it leans heavily on Ancho chili powder and canned green hatch chilies in order to give credence to its moniker.
 Oh, and I threw some BBQ Fritos in there for crunch and a dash of lovable Americana.
 The Avocado Ancho Dressing makes a ton but thankfully it’s very very versatile and very very good.
 I, of course, ate it with this salad but I also added it to a pasta salad I made this past weekend as a companion to some beef ribs and I’m planning to add it to a bastardized caesar salad tomorrow.
 Really, it’s a great dressing to have in your fridge.
-It’s just not terribly shelf stable, so try to use within a week.
+It’s just not terribly shelf-stable, so try to use it within a week.
 If all else fails just eat with a spoon.
-No judgement.
+No judgment.

 So that’s the deal with this Grilled Romaine Southwest Salad.
 Sure, it may not be the prettiest or daintiest of salads.
 But if you’re looking for a flavorful fork and knife kind of salad, welcome home!